Klasse-Digitale-Grafik/tutorials/Webhosting-Domain.md

 - [Linode](https://www.linode.com/products/shared/) `€5`

 ## 💸 Prices
 All prices as of April 2021.
+Products sorted by the cost of the most affordable option.
 Usually, the price correlates with performance and the quality of the support.
-Products sorted by the cost of the most affordable option.

 ## 📒 Glossary
 - **(Web-)Hosting** often means an AMP-instance where you can run code (e.g. PHP) or databases and serve files (read more above)
-- **Server** often means a (virtual) computer, that you can configure to your own needs
+- **Server** often means a (virtual) computer, that you can configure to your own needs.
+Of course you can also install a AMP environment to serve your website.
+But in some cases you will have install all the software yourself.
-- **Managed** means that you don’t have to configure the server software yourself via the command line, but the provider offers you a user-interface (e.g. Plesk) to configure the server behaviour
+- **Managed** means that you don’t have to configure the server software yourself via the command line, but the provider offers you a user-interface (e.g. Plesk) to configure the server behaviour and install software
 - **Shared, virtual, vServer, VPS** means that you share the physical machine with other customers, which is the most common practice and also consumes less electricity
 - **Dedicated** is the opposite of shared, meaning that you alone execute on one physical machine
 - **Availability** % of time, the service/machine is accessable from the internet.
 99.9% uptime means 45min downtime per month
 - **AMP Stack** Apache + MySQL + PHP is the classic website software stack, required for Kirby or Wordpress-websites
 - **JAM Stack** JavaScript + API Data + Markup (HTML) is the upcoming software stack, that runs a JS-Framework (Vue, React, Svelte or Angular) both on the server (Node.js) and client side, consumes it’s content from some API and generates HTML from it
+- **SSL certificates** are required to show your website via the `https://` protocol.
+Many providers charge an expensive premium for that, while others offer you unlimited Let’s encrypt certificates.
+When domain and hosting are seperated, the certificate can be installed both on the domain or on the hosting side.